 Jobs for human resources assistants are expected to decrease by 4% from 2018-2028.
 The Bureau reported that as of May 2018 the median salary for human resource assistants, except those involved with timekeeping and payroll, was $40,390 per year.

 Human resources assistants may be required to complete a wide variety of duties.
 Common tasks include answering questions, opening mail, receiving and transferring phone calls, giving directions, creating and distributing documents and providing customer service.
 Assistants may be required to use either traditional paper filing systems in their work, or more commonly, a computer data entry system.

 Other functions human resources assistants may fulfill include setting appointments, arranging meetings, maintaining calendars, copying files, entering data into computer systems and tracking payments or other financial information.

 Assistants may also be required to write reports for their managers, compile spreadsheets and prepare presentations.
 Because they work with the public, human resource assistants must be able to present themselves well and have good communication skills.
 Assistants must also be aware of privacy concerns and the importance of keeping information confidential.

-Education and Career Requirements for Human Resources Assistants
+Education and Career Requirements

 Most HR assistants have a minimum of a high school diploma or its equivalent.
 Some employers may prefer to hire applicants who have a bachelor's degree in human resource management, business or a related field.
-Certificate and associate degree programs in human resource management are also available.
+Certificate and associate's degree programs in human resource management are also available.